 Interesting times at the British Association of Shooting and Conservation, which has been locked in huge infighting between it’s members.
 Police have been called to meetings that threatened to get out of hand, and a new report details some remarkable tales of bullying and intimidation (such as the quote above) that took place within the organisation.
 What does this have to do with Medway, we hear you ask?
 The former chair of the BASC, who resigned in June, is none other than Alan Jarrett, the leader of Medway Council.

-Car-aoke challenge As part of the September campaign for local charity Danny’s Angels, the Medway Labour group have taken part in a car-aoke challenge.
+As part of the September campaign for local charity Danny’s Angels, the Medway Labour group have taken part in a car-aoke challenge.
 We’ll be curious to see whether the other political groups in Medway take up the challenge, and The Political Medway has offered a generous donation if representatives of all five local political parties – Conservative, Labour, UKIP, Lib Dem, Green – all take part in a joint singalong.
 Will they accept the challenge?

-Matthew Scott is Kent’s new Police and Crime Commissioner – full story Last week, after an uninspiring campaign period, voters of Kent went to the polls to select a new Police and Crime Commissioner for Kent after sitting Commissioner Ann Barnes decided to stand down.
+Last week, after an uninspiring campaign period, voters of Kent went to the polls to select a new Police and Crime Commissioner for Kent after sitting Commissioner Ann Barnes decided to stand down.
 Matthew Scott for the Conservatives was victorious, beating second placed Henry Bolton of UKIP.
 We had full analysis of the results, including an awful lot of graphs.

-The Medway Council April ding dong – full story Medway Council held it’s April meeting, which featured such exciting events as a new mayor being selected, and some revelations on the EU referendum.
+Medway Council held it’s April meeting, which featured such exciting events as a new mayor being selected, and some revelations on the EU referendum.
 As usual, we were there to livetweet the proceedings, and you can catch up with all of the highlights above.

 Medway MPs in Parliament

-Save Sod the children In one of the most remarkable votes of this parliament so far, both Gillingham and Rainham MP Rehman Chishti and Rochester and Strood MP Kelly Tolhurst voted against allowing unaccompanied child refugees into the UK.
+In one of the most remarkable votes of this parliament so far, both Gillingham and Rainham MP Rehman Chishti and Rochester and Strood MP Kelly Tolhurst voted against allowing unaccompanied child refugees into the UK.
 Kelly Tolhurst even spoke at length in the parliamentary debate on why taking needy children in would be such a terrible thing to do.
 Of course, it’s all slightly moot now as it seems the government will u-turn and allow the children in after all, but it’s worth remembering that the first instinct of Medway MPs was to refuse to help children in need.

-In, out, shake it all about Six weeks out from the EU referendum, and our three Medway MPs are still declining to reveal where they stand on this incredibly important issue.
+Six weeks out from the EU referendum, and our three Medway MPs are still declining to reveal where they stand on this incredibly important issue.
 It almost seems like they are all attempting to run out the clock and not tell their constituents where they stand, to avoid any awkward confrontations with their local party members.

-All change A sudden departure from Medway Council this week for it’s head of children and adult services, Barbara Peacock.
+A sudden departure from Medway Council this week for it’s head of children and adult services, Barbara Peacock.
 Her time at the council can be described as rocky at best.

 Political Parties